statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 #### Tomasz Skalski

 **Title**
-:    Maximum likelihood estimation for discrete
-     exponential families and random graphs (tentative)
+: Maximum likelihood estimation for discrete exponential families and random graphs

 **Abstract**
-:    TBA
+: We approach the problem of the existence of maximum likelihood estimators (MLE) for discrete exponential families.
+Using the notion of sets of uniqueness, we give new criterion for the existence of MLE.
+We show how this criterion can be applied in various settings, most notably of exponential models of random graphs and for linear spaces spanned by Rademacherfunctions.
+Additionally, we give a few remarks concerning the existence of MLE for spaces spanned by products of Rademacher functions.
+The research is joint work with Krzysztof Bogdan and Michał Bosy.

 #### Jakub Gismatullin

 **Title**
 : On Stirling numbers of the second type and applications

-**Abstract**
-:    TBA

 Jakub's talk will be recorded and provided prior to the the talk.
 The session itself will be a discussion led by a discussant (to be announced).
 You can, and are encouraged to, submit questions for this discussion; please use the form below to do so.

 {% include site-form.html %}

 ## Organization